List of 2006 Winter Olympics medal winners

 The medal ceremony for the women's team sprint in cross-country skiing.
 Left to right: Sara Renner and Beckie Scott (silver); Lina Andersson and Anna Dahlberg (gold); and Aino-Kaisa Saarinen and Virpi Kuitunen (bronze).

-The 2006 Winter Olympics were held in Turin, Italy, from 10 February to 26 February 2006.
+The 2006 Winter Olympics were held in Turin, Italy, from 10 to 26 February 2006.
 Approximately 2,508 athletes from 80 National Olympic Committees (NOCs) participated in these Games.
 Overall, 84 events in 15 disciplines were contested; 45 events were opened to men, 37 to women and 2 were mixed pairs events.
 Two disciplines were open only to men: Nordic combined and ski jumping, while figure skating was the only one in which men and women competed together in teams.

 Eight new events were introduced: snowboard cross, team pursuit (speed skating), team sprint (cross-country skiing), and the mass-start race (biathlon).
 The team sprint events replaced the classical men's 30 kilometers (km) and women's 15 km cross-country distances, held at the previous Winter Games in 2002.
 In total, there were six more events than in the 2002 Winter Olympics in Salt Lake City, United States.

 A total of 451 individual athletes won medals.
 Germany won the highest number of gold medals (11) and led in overall medals (29) for the third consecutive Games.
 Athletes from 26 NOCs won at least one medal; of these, 18 won at least one gold medal.
 Latvia (Mārtiņš Rubenis - luge, men's singles) and Slovakia (Radoslav Židek - snowboarding, men's snowboard cross) won the first medals in their Winter Olympic history.
 Korean short-track speed skater Ahn Hyun-Soo was the most successful athlete, winning three gold medals and a bronze medal.
 His compatriot Jin Sun-Yu and Germany's Michael Greis also won three gold medals in short-track speed skating and biathlon respectively.